Canon M50 vs Nikon W300

 It is notable that the M50 has a hotshoe, while the W300 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the M50 and the W300 are recent models that are part of the current product line-up.
-The W300 replaced the earlier Nikon AW130, while the M50 does not have a direct predecessor.
+The W300 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M50 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Nikon W300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.